Richard Courant

-Richard Courant (January 8, 1888 – January 27, 1972) was a German-American mathematician.
+Richard Courant (/de/; January 8, 1888 – January 27, 1972) was a German-American mathematician.
 He is best known by the general public for the book What is Mathematics?, co-written with Herbert Robbins.
 His research focused on the areas of real analysis, mathematical physics, the calculus of variations and partial differential equations.
 He wrote textbooks widely used by generations of students of physics and mathematics.
-He is also known for founding the institute now bearing his name.
+He is also known for founding the institute now bearing his name at New York University.

-Life and career
+Biography

 Courant was born in Lublinitz, in the Prussian Province of Silesia (now in Poland).
 His parents were Siegmund Courant and Martha Freund of Oels.
 Edith Stein was Richard's cousin on the maternal side.
 During his youth his parents moved often, including to Glatz, then to Breslau and in 1905 to Berlin.
 He stayed in Breslau and entered the university there, then continued his studies at the University of Zürich and the University of Göttingen.
 He became David Hilbert's assistant in Göttingen and obtained his doctorate there in 1910.
 He was obliged to serve in World War I, but was wounded shortly after enlisting and therefore dismissed from the military.
 Courant left the University of Münster in 1921 to take over Erich Hecke's position at the University of Göttingen.
 There he founded the Mathematical Institute, which he headed as director from 1928 until 1933.

 Courant left Germany in 1933, earlier than many Jewish escapees.
 He did not lose his position due to being Jewish, as his previous service as a front-line soldier exempted him; however, his public membership in the social-democratic left was reason enough (for the Nazis) for dismissal.

 In 1936, after one year at Cambridge, Courant accepted a professorship at New York University in New York City.
 There he founded an institute for graduate studies in applied mathematics.
 The Courant Institute of Mathematical Sciences (as it was renamed in 1964) is now one of the most respected research centers in applied mathematics.

 Courant and David Hilbert authored the influential textbook Methoden der mathematischen Physik, which, with its revised editions, is still current and widely used since its publication in 1924.
-With Herbert Robbins he coauthored a popular overview of higher mathematics, intended for the general public, titled What is Mathematics?.
-With Fritz John he also coauthored the two-volume work Introduction to Calculus and Analysis, first published in 1965.
+With Herbert Robbins, Courant coauthored a popular overview of higher mathematics, intended for the general public, titled What is Mathematics?.
+With Fritz John, he coauthored the two-volume work Introduction to Calculus and Analysis, first published in 1965.